rsantoyo-dev/super-jss-workspace/docs/components/sj-card.md

 # sj-card

-sj-card is a lightweight wrapper that applies a card blueprint to its parent via sj-host and accepts variant and [sj] overrides.
+sj-card is a surface component with card variants.
+By default it styles its own element; you can also enable host mode to apply styles to the parent element (wrapperless).

 Usage